rooooooooob/cardano-ledger-specs/shelley/chain-and-ledger/formal-spec/issues.md

 15. Note the type change of `PendingTxInS`

+16. Any problem with possibly having extra validators in the Vals map?

+17. Is it useful to expose transaction metadata to scripts?

 13. Do Plutus scripts need access to other things like delegation state, etc.?

 5. Data scripts not stored in the UTxO at all, but supplied by both the